Staying Safe Online

 Lost/Stolen MasterCard Debit Card

-In the event you have misplaced or suspect your River Valley Community Bank MasterCard debit card may be stolen or misused, please contact us at (530) 755-0418 immediately during business hours (Monday-Thursday 9:00am to 5:00pm and Friday 9:00am to 6:00pm) so we can cancel your card and send you a new one.
+In the event you have misplaced or suspect your River Valley Community Bank MasterCard debit card may be stolen or misused, please contact us at (530) 755-0418 immediately during business hours (Monday-Friday 9:00am to 5:00pm) so we can cancel your card and send you a new one.

 If you are unable to contact River Valley Community Bank during business hours, please call 1-800-500-1044 immediately; this is a 24 hour service line to cancel your card.
 To order a new card, please call the bank during the business hours listed above.